hanchang/szuhanchang/README.md

 ## Deployment
 Basically, I take the lazy way out and use wget to generate static HTML.

-The site is first hosted on Heroku as a Sinatra app.
+First run the site locally via `bundle exec ruby app.rb`.

-Then I run `wget` which spiders the site as static HTML.
+Then run `sh deploy.sh` which uses wget and spiders the site into static HTML.

-To kick off this process, run the `deploy.sh` script on the host.
+Finally, rsync the site directory to the host.

 Note: The `coursework/` data is all on the host.